-Importing & Loading Source Files in Solidity¶
+Importing & Loading Source Files in Solidity

 There are two main reasons for loading external files into Remix:

-- to load some files for manipulation, editing and play (for files you might want to edit)
+• to load some files for manipulation, editing and play (for files you might want to edit)

-Importing a library or dependancy¶
+Importing a library or dependency

-When importing from NPM, or a URL (like github, a IPFS gateway, or a Swarm gateway) you do not need to do anything more than use the import
+When importing from NPM, or a URL (like github, an IPFS gateway, or a Swarm gateway) you do not need to do anything more than use the import statement in your contract.
+The dependencies do not need to be “preloaded” into the File Explorer’s current Workspace before the contract is compiled.

-Files loaded from the import statement are placed in the Files Explorer’s current Workspace’s .deps
+Files loaded from the import statement are placed in the Files Explorer’s current Workspace’s .deps folder.

 Under the hood, Remix checks to see if the files are already loaded in the .deps directory.
 If not, it gets them via unpkg if it is an NPM lib.